Intern check in, by Ella Tuck, May 2014

 Shortly afterwards, I began my volunteering with Jabberwocky.
 Caroline was a wonderful provider of guidance and the knowledge she shared from her work had a striking clarity, which instilled a real sense of understanding and confidence in my role, so that I was never unsure about how to take on any task or challenge.
 The team as a whole were fantastically supportive in all areas, and I learned many valuable aspects of creative development, event production, PR, the importance of promotion and marketing.

-Matthew&Stan.
+The first show I saw was Dear Mister Kaiser by Matthew&Stan.
 I loved the humour and the bright imagery of hot air balloons, a wandering letter, and the sentiments surrounding the notion of a ‘stiff upper lip’.
 It will be going to Edinburgh for this year’s Fringe Festival, so it was brilliant having the opportunity to see the rehearsed reading.
 My next favourite was Shame by John Berkavitch.
 As my core interests tend to lean towards spoken word performance I was enthralled by this piece.
 The performers executed a gripping atmosphere of anticipation, I was humbled and awed to have a quick chat with the artists, and also to be involved with the casket of talent and material which the Jabberwocky Market has brought to Darlington.”